Ada-Developers-Academy/ada-react-curriculum/04-react-week-3/video-store-fullstack.checkpoint.md

 ##### !placeholder

-URL of your Rails API project
+URL of your Rails API Back-end project

 ##### !end-placeholder